Probate Q&A Series How do I open an intestate estate in North Carolina when there is no valid will?

 Detailed Answer

 After appointment, you must inventory all assets and publish a notice to creditors in a local newspaper.
 You collect any money owed to the estate and pay legitimate creditor claims.
-Once debts, taxes, and administration expenses are settled, distribute the remaining assets to heirs according to G.S.
-28A-2-2.
+Once debts, taxes, and administration expenses are settled, distribute the remaining assets to heirs according to Chapter 29.
 Finally, file a final accounting and petition for discharge with the Clerk.
 Upon approval, the Clerk will close the estate.

 Key Steps Checklist